AdobeDocs/substance-3d.en/help/substance-3d-general/openpbr/openpbr-faq.md

 +++What is OpenPBR, and which version does Painter support?

 OpenPBR is an open material specification hosted by the Academy Software Foundation, defining a standardized shading model designed to work consistently across applications.
-You can learn more about OpenPBR in Painter here.
+[Painter's documentation has more information about using OpenPBR](https://experienceleague.adobe.com/en/docs/substance-3d-painter/using/home).

 +++

 +++What does it actually mean when an application claims to "support OpenPBR"?

 There is no formal certification process, so the claim can mean different things.
 At minimum it means the application exposes an OpenPBR-compatible material.
 In practice, implementations vary — some cover the full spec, others only a subset of it, leaving out features like thin-film, dispersion, or certain subsurface behaviors.
-The only reliable way to confirm what's supported is to check the application's documentation directly.

-Note that "MaterialX support" and "OpenPBR support" are not the same thing.
+The only reliable way to confirm what's supported is to check the application's documentation directly.</br>Note that "MaterialX support" and "OpenPBR support" are not the same thing.
 An application may support one without fully implementing the other.
 When portability matters, verify that the specific OpenPBR nodes and MaterialX features your materials rely on are supported at every point in your pipeline.

 +++